wp-plugins/sherk-skills-landing-pages/README.md

 5. Add Website References for your Skills.
 6. Add Video References for your Skills.
 7. Add the Sherk Skill widgets to your widget area.
+8. Added shortcode functionality to display a carousel of skills. ex. [sherkskills title="These are my Skills"]